-You can email ideas/comments/problems about cycle infrastructure directly to the Cycle Islington Engineering list.
+You can email ideas/comments/problems about cycle infrastructure directly to the Cycle Islington Infrastructure list.

 In the beginning

 Cycle Islington, formerly Islington Cyclists Action Group (ICAG) was formed on the 30th June 1976.
-ICAG became a part of the London Cycling Campaign (LCC) many years later.
+ICAG became a part of the London Cycling Campaign (LCC), itself founded in 1983, many years later.

 What we do

 Cycle Islington is run by volunteers and works to improve facilities for cyclists and encourage more people to take up cycling.
 We promote cycling in the community at events during the year.
 Cycle Islington advocates consideration by all for all on our streets.